moengage/alice/README.md

 ----------------------

-### Want to Contribute
+### Willing to Contribute
 Please read [CONTRIBUTING.md](https://github.com/moengage/alice/tree/master/.github/CONTRIBUTING.md) before submitting your pull requests.
-If you'd like to chat, drop by [joinalice](https://joinalice.slack.com/messages) on slack channel
+If you'd like to chat, stop by our slack team [joinalice](https://joinalice.slack.com/messages)

 ### Future in plan
 - More Features